 You may noticed how I linked to an article from Biologos, a Christian faith-based organization, early on in this essay.
 This is because I partly agree with some of what Darrel Falk writes in his own short essay.
 He quoted paleontologist Conway Morris as saying:

-While theology is a remarkably intellectually robust field, I don’t agree with Falk that theologians have the answers.
+While theology is a remarkably intellectually robust field, I don’t agree with Falk that theologians have all the answers.
 I do agree with Morris’ own words, that Life is an open-ended adventure, with entropy as the main villain.
 I also agree that there is more to existence than simply coming into being and then simply ceasing to exist by the very will of entropy.
 After all, the fact that the Universe clearly has plenty of design put into it proves that it wasn’t a bizarre and happy accident.
 While I believe the Christian Creation story is extremely oversimplified, it doesn’t contradict evolution at all; all it does is put a Divine Mind behind it, something to this day I still full-heartedly believe.

 It’s my strong belief that humanity was, in a sense, inevitable, but not so much humanity as we know it.I don’t believe that the Universe was created specifically for humans; that’s an unnecessarily narrow and selfish viewpoint.
 However, I believe that sentient species like humans were inevitable because the Universe is simply too beautiful, wondrous, and intelligently designed to not have creatures in it that rise above the beasts and ascend to actively shaping the worlds and systems around them.

-With this new note taking strategy, I’ve discovered that there’s significant context provided to these moments that otherwise would be entirely forgotten were they not chronicled in this way.
+With this new note taking strategy, I’ve discovered that there’s significant context provided to these moments and activities that otherwise would be entirely forgotten were they not chronicled in this way.
 Previously, I had similar “Pages” in which I collected my daily thoughts; I gave it up when the notes became too isolated from one another, disparate and disconnected.
 Who knows how many things that should’ve been noted are lost to time, to entropy?

 Now that I’m constantly organizing my thoughts and giving them more permanence, without feeling forced in any way, the organic growth of my current notebooks is creating far more permanent connections in my mind.
 The thoughts are flowing from one into another almost seamlessly because there is now organic connection and context given to them.
 Topics are finally beginning to lead into one another.